dernae/UFOs/README.md

    One drawback of this design is that the filter search is not responsive to simply clicking "enter" after inputting the query.
 To sucessfully complete the search, the user will have to click tab or click elsewhere on the page.
-    Two recommendations for surther development are: Enabling the search responsiveness to the enter button for convenience and providing a more extensive library of UFO sightings across the world.
+    Two recommendations for further development are: Enabling the search responsiveness to the enter button for convenience and providing a more extensive library of UFO sightings across the world.